ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-create-tdms.md

 4. Run the VI and look at the **Actual Frame Rate (fps)** indicator.
 This tells you for a given **Frame Data Configuration** and **Frame Timing Configuration** what the maximum achieveable FPS is.

-5. Now the set the **desired frame rate (fps) to 40.
-This makes the frame period larger than the framme perod required for the interpacket delay and LLP packet duration.
+5. Now the set the **desired frame rate (fps)** to 40.
+This makes the frame period larger than the frame perod required for the interpacket delay and LLP packet duration.

 6. Run the VI and look at the **Actual Frame Rate (fps)** indicator.
 It shows 40 fps.